© Copyright – 2020 – Athletics Illustrated

 The Tokyo 2020 consulting firm that worked on the winning Olympic bid paid $370,000 to Papa Massata Diack, the son of former IOC member and World Athletics president Lamine Diack, according to Japanese news agency Kyodo.

-The arrogant and entitled son of criminal Lamine Diack (87) had the gall during a media conference that he held in Dakar, Senegal blaming the “Anglo Saxons” for his troubles.
+The ason of Lamine Diack (87) had the gall during a media conference that he held in Dakar, Senegal to blame the “Anglo Saxons” for his troubles.
 He was also allegedly paid approximately $500,000 from the 2019 Doha World Athletics Championships committee.
-He sent a cease and desist letter from a New York-based law firm to several media outlets including Athletics Illustrated to keep the truth of his corrupt behavior from being re-told.
+He sent a cease and desist letter from a New York-based law firm to several media outlets including Athletics Illustrated to keep the truth of his alleged corrupt behavior from being re-told.

 ARD TV’s Hajo Seppelt was one of the first to investigate the Diacks.
 He is known for the documentary How Russia Makes Champions as well as exposing potential doping in Kenya.

-While his father was extradited to Paris to face charges, here fused to go.
+While Papa Massata’s father was extradited to Paris to face charges, he fused to go.
 Lamine was convicted and sentenced last week to two years in prison.
 During the trial, his father referred to his son as a thug.
 Senegal refused to support the extradition.

 Black Tidings Consultancy